Kompany's Burnley secure promotion to the Premier League

 Norwich closed to within one point of the playoff places as goals from Liam Gibbs and Gabriel Sara beat Blackburn 2-0 at Ewood Park.

-Preston are only a point behind the Canaries after a 2-0 win at struggling QPR, who are just one point above the relegation zone after a fourth consecutive defeat.

-West Brom's chances of finishing in the top six are fading, though, after they were beaten 3-1 at Rotherham.

-Sunderland's hope of back-to-back promotions also looks to have come to an end after remarkable 4-4 draw with Hull at the Stadium of Light.
+Sunderland's hope of back-to-back promotions is fading after remarkable 4-4 draw with Hull at the Stadium of Light.

 The lead changed hands four times as Manchester United loanee Amad Diallo struck twice for Sunderland.